 Employees love honesty and integrity — and, your openness about your mental health condition will be appreciated.
 However, the issue is that the interviewer doesn’t really know you as a person at all.
 They don’t know whether you had valid reasons to develop a mental illness, or rather, you are mentally unstable and prone to mental illness in general.

-For the aforementioned reasons, as a rule of thumb, it is usually not the best idea to talk about mental health problems at the job interview.
+For the aforementioned reasons, as a rule of thumb, it is usually not the best idea to talk about mental health problems during the job interview, unless this mental health will affect your ability to work or your health at work.
 If you mention your issues, then most likely, you will meet with words of understanding and support from the recruiter… but they will pick another candidate for the job.

 It is the same with talking about your mental health.
 It doesn’t mean lying just framing things in a way that increases your probability of success to the maximum.
 Your family and friends love you as you are, with your mental health issues or burnout included, but that’s not what you can expect from your employer!